-When the Managed Switch receives power, the Power LED should light and remain solid Green.
+When the Managed Switch receives power, the Power LED should remain solid Green.

-Rack-mount Installation

-Use the following instructions to install the Managed Switch in a 19-inch standard rack.

-Step 1: Place the Managed Switch on a hard flat surface, with the front panel positioned towards the front.

-CAUTION: Use only the screws supplied with the mounting brackets.
-Damage caused by using incorrect screws will invalidate the warranty.
+2.2.2 Rack Mounting

-Step 2: Attach the rack-mount bracket to each side of the Managed Switch.
-Use the supplied screws attached to the package.
+To install the Managed Switch in a 19-inch standard rack, please follows the instructions described below.
+Step1: Place the Managed Switch on a hard flat surface, with the front panel positioned towards the front side.
+Step2: Attach the rack-mount bracket to each side of the Managed Switch with supplied screws attached to the package.

-Figure 2-5 shows how to attach brackets to one side of the Managed Switch.
+Figure 2-10 shows how to attach brackets to one side of the Managed Switch.